romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 ## clear

-Clears the specified operator from the query, accepts one or more string keys.
+Clears the specified operator from the query, and accepts one or more string keys.

-Clear key can be one of the following:
+The clear key can be one of the following:

 - with
 - select